“Optometry is an amazing profession where you can make an impact on your community by practicing full-scope optometry.”

 On-Campus Optometrist Degree Programs

-Nova Southeastern University – College of Optometry
+Nova Southeastern University College of Optometry

 Nova Southeastern University’s doctor of optometry degree offers a unique perspective into individuals’ overall health, enabling the opportunity to detect serious health issues that can save lives and preserve vision.
 With this degree, students gain the skills to examine, diagnose, treat, and manage diseases and disorders of the visual system.
 They also learn how to enhance vision through glasses, contact lenses, and visual rehabilitation techniques.

-• Location: Fort Lauderdale, FL
+- Location: Fort Lauderdale, FL

-• Duration: Four years
+- Duration: Four years

-• Accreditation: Accreditation Council On Optometric Education
+- Accreditation: Accreditation Council On Optometric Education

 The Illinois College of Optometry (ICO) is a prestigious institution known for its exceptional optometric program.
 Founded in 1872, ICO offers a comprehensive curriculum, distinguished faculty, and extensive clinical experience.
 This program focuses exclusively on optometry, ensuring students receive specialized training to excel in their field.
 The curriculum includes biomedical and vision sciences classes, primary optometric practice, and specialty optometric areas.

 Prospective students must complete a series of college-level pre-optometry courses before applying.
 The college also offers residency programs for post-graduate training in various aspects of optometry.
-Each year this school graduates approximately 160 optometrists.
+Each year, this school graduates approximately 160 optometrists.

-• Location: Chicago, IL
+- Location: Chicago, IL

-• Duration: Four years
+- Duration: Four years

-• Accreditation: Accreditation Council On Optometric Education
+- Accreditation: Accreditation Council On Optometric Education

 The optometry programs at Midwestern University are designed to prepare students for long-term success in this field.
 The experienced and caring faculty, along with the comprehensive facilities, provide a nurturing learning environment.
-Students can study the most advanced principles in the field and apply them with actual patients at the state-of-the-art Midwestern University Eye Institute.
+Students can study the most advanced principles in the field and apply them to actual patients at the state-of-the-art Midwestern University Eye Institute.
 The university’s commitment to making students “Day One Ready” for their careers and an interdisciplinary approach to education ensures a dynamic and rewarding educational experience.

-This program is offered at their Downers Grove, IL and Glendale, AZ campuses.
+This program is offered at their Downers Grove, IL and Glendale, AZ, campuses.
 Candidates will need to submit their application to their chosen campus.
 Requirements include a 2.75 undergraduate GPA and a score from either the Optometry Admission Test (OAT), Medical College Admission Test (MCAT), Dental Aptitude Test (DAT), Pharmacy College Admission Test (PCAT), or the Graduate Record Exam (GRE).
 Applicants must also complete prerequisite coursework.

-• Location: Downers Grove, IL or Glendale, AZ
+- Location: Downers Grove, IL or Glendale, AZ

-• Duration: Four years
+- Duration: Four years

-• Accreditation: Accreditation Council On Optometric Education
+- Accreditation: Accreditation Council On Optometric Education

 Massachusetts College of Pharmacy and Health Sciences